sovereignlord.ca

 Up and up their spirits went

-While their bodies guised in grist
+Their bodies guised in grist

-And when they returned to mortal ground
+And when they returned

-Their hooves made prints on the earth
+Their hooves formed prints on the earth

 Such a peace they had not known